MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/create-sharepoint-sites-and-add-users-with-powershell.md

 ### Run the Windows PowerShell command

-1. At the Windows PowerShell prompt, type or copy and paste the following cmdlet, and press Enter:
+1. At the Windows PowerShell prompt, type or copy and paste the following cmdlet, and press Enter:</br>
 ```
 Import-Csv C:\users\MyAlias\desktop\SiteCollections.csv | ForEach-Object {New-SPOSite -Owner $_.Owner -StorageQuota $_.StorageQuota -Url $_.Url -NoWait -ResourceQuota $_.ResourceQuota -Template $_.Template -TimeZoneID $_.TimeZoneID -Title $_.Name}
 ```
 </br>Where *MyAlias* equals your user alias.</br>
 2. Wait for the Windows PowerShell prompt to reappear.
 It might take a minute or two.</br>
-3. At the Windows PowerShell prompt, type or copy and paste the following cmdlet, and press Enter:
+3. At the Windows PowerShell prompt, type or copy and paste the following cmdlet, and press Enter:</br>
 ```
 Get-SPOSite -Detailed | Format-Table -AutoSize
 ```</br>